Information security policies

 Introduction to the ISO27k standards

-Their primary objective is to advise on how to go about protecting valuable information against harm whilst permitting its use for legitimate business purposes.
+Their primary objective is to advise on how to go about protecting valuable information against harm whilst permitting its use for legitimate purposes.

 In short, ISO27k is about systematically protecting and legitimately exploiting valuable information for sound business reasons.